barrryblock/barrryblock.github.io/_posts/2025-03-06-securing-smart-meters.md

 - **SIEM integration** for centralized monitoring
 - **Data anonymization** to protect customer privacy

-👉 **Lesson learned:** Security doesn’t stop at the network—**cloud security is crucial**.
+👉 **Lesson learned:** Security doesn’t stop at the network, **cloud security is crucial**.

 ---

 ## Final Thoughts
-This coursework wasn’t just an assignment—it was a deep dive into **Operational Technology (OT) security** and how critical infrastructure needs robust defense mechanisms.
+This coursework wasn’t just an assignment, it was a deep dive into **Operational Technology (OT) security** and how critical infrastructure needs robust defense mechanisms.
 The next time you see a smart meter, remember: it’s more than just a digital power counter; it’s a cybersecurity battleground.